mattiadr/MALstreaming/README.md

 </details>

 ### Notes:
+- You can click on the "Watch" column to refresh all episodes or on the cell to refresh for a single anime.
+- You can ctrl-click after editing the anime to force a recheck on the comment, without needing to reload the page.
 - Some anime services do not give an estimate for the time until next episode, so the script uses [anilist](https://anilist.co/) to get the time remaining.
 - On MangaDex the timer estimate is often inaccurate, especially if a chapter is "locked" for the next days.
 - This script will work with most anime, but since there can be exceptions there might be some errors in the episode count.
 Please report them.